9 Ways to Support Healthy Joints Naturally

 - Yoga, which uses breathing and poses to improve flexibility and coordination, and reduce stress

-The key point to remember here is that because inactivity can cause joint pain and worsen conditions such as arthritis, any kind of low-impact movement you enjoy will be beneficial to your joints.
+The key point to remember here is that because inactivity can cause mobility issues and worsen conditions such as arthritis, any kind of low-impact movement you enjoy will be beneficial to your joints.
 Find the activity that you enjoy the most, as that is the one you’ll stick with!
-Wear a brace or wrap around painful joints to help you get started if needed, particularly if you are dealing with some overweight.
+Wear a brace or wrap around painful joints to help you get started if needed, particularly if you are dealing with some extra weight.

 3. Taking a Bath in Epsom Salts

 After exercise, I love taking a detoxifying, relaxing bath with Epsom Salts.
-Epsom salts are high in magnesium and sulfates, and can help lower inflammation, relax tense muscles and reduce muscle spasms.14 The minerals they contain are absorbed through your skin, so adding them to your bath, or even making a compress applied directly to the achy area that is bothering you, can lead to quick results.
-Take two cups of salts and add them to your bath water, or to a gallon of water, then soak a towel in it for a few minutes before applying to your skin.
+Epsom salts are high in magnesium and sulfates, and can help lower inflammation, relax tense muscles, and reduce muscle spasms.14 The minerals they contain are absorbed through your skin, so adding them to your bath, or even making a compress applied directly to the achy area that is bothering you, can lead to quick results.
+Take two cups of salts and add them to your bath water.
+For a compress, add two cups to a gallon of water, then soak a towel in it for a few minutes before applying to your skin.

 4. Eating an Anti-inflammatory Diet

 I want to emphasize the power that simple changes to your diet can make.
-As you now know, the main cause of joint pain is inflammation.
+As you now know, inflammation is the key.
 This means that beginning an anti-inflammatory diet can very quickly reduce your discomfort.15,16

 Along with ditching toxic and inflammatory foods, you can also eat plenty of foods that fight inflammation naturally such as organic berries and most other fruits and vegetables, as well as herbs and spices including garlic, green tea, ginger, rosemary, and holy basil.
-There are also a number of supplements I would recommend for their ability to help alleviate occasional joint pain, which I’ll get into below.
+There are also a number of supplements I would recommend for their ability to help modulate your inflammatory response, which I’ll get into below.

-Digestive enzymes are helpful for digesting the protein your body needs to repair damaged tissue.21 What’s more, certain enzymes such as bromelain can also naturally reduce inflammation and have been shown to relieve occasional swelling and pain.
+Digestive enzymes are helpful for digesting the protein your body needs to repair damaged tissue.17 What’s more, certain enzymes such as bromelain can also naturally support your body’s inflammatory response, without the side affects of NSAIDs such as diclofenac.18

-Getting enough vitamin D, along with vitamin K2, will also help you absorb enough calcium, which is essential for building strong bones.
+Getting enough vitamin D, along with vitamin K2, will also help you absorb enough calcium, which is essential for bone health and thus, your joints.
+After all , that’s wher your bones meet!
 Fish and sunlight are great sources of vitamin D. However, it can be challenging to get optimal levels of vitamin D from food and sunlight alone, especially if you don’t eat fish multiple times a week, or if you spend much of your time indoors or live in a northern climate.
-For this reason, a high-quality supplement can guarantee a continuous source all year round.
+For this reason, a high-quality supplement, such as my Vitamin D/K2 liquid can guarantee a continuous source all year round.

+Bodybuilders have been using gelatin and collagen for decades.
 What’s the difference between gelatin and collagen?
-Both are packed with amino acids and provide tons of health benefits, such as supporting the health of your gut barrier, liver, cardiovascular system, bones, connective tissue, cartilage, and joints.27,28,29,30,31,32 They can even help with weight loss.33 Gelatin is simply the cooked version of collagen and can be used in recipes to replace eggs and make a wide range of delicious dishes such as my Cinnamon Cacao Coconut Custard.
+Both are packed with amino acids and provide tons of health benefits, such as supporting the health of your gut barrier, liver, cardiovascular system, bones, connective tissue, cartilage, and joints.19,20,21,22,23,24 Gelatin is simply the cooked version of collagen and can be used in recipes to replace eggs and make a wide range of delicious dishes such as my Cinnamon Cacao Coconut Custard.

 The Myers Way® Gelatin and Collagen are made from grass-fed, pasture-raised sources and can be used to boost the protein content of your recipes.
-Plus, both can be taken to promote fat loss, increase lean muscle mass, and support healthy bones, joints, hair, skin, and nails.
+Plus, both can be taken to promote optimal weight and lean muscle mass, and support healthy bones, joints, hair, skin, and nails.

-Despite what conventional medicine might tell you, you don’t need to live with joint pain or rely on harsh medications to manage your pain.
-By optimizing your diet, getting daily exercise in the fresh air, and stocking up on some key supplements, you can find relief from chronic joint pain and reclaim a full, active life!
+Despite what conventional medicine might tell you, you don’t need to live with joint pain or rely on harsh medications.
+By optimizing your diet, getting daily exercise in the fresh air, and stocking up on some key supplements, you can find support your inflammatory response and reclaim a full, active life!